maxvicinelli/kafka-producer-consumer-ui/README.md

 ## How to use the service

-To run, simply run the main service file `MaxMessagingServiceApplication`.
+Run the main service file `MaxMessagingServiceApplication`.
 Add the Kafka topics you want to publish to / consume from in `src/main/java/resources/application.properties`.

 ### Publishing Messages